element-hq/element-x-android/docs/_developer_onboarding.md

 Element X Android has hidden developer options that are accessible by tapping 7 times on the version number at the bottom of the application settings screen.
-After tapping, a new option named "Developer options" will appear at teh bottom of the list.
+After tapping, a new option named "Developer options" will appear at the bottom of the list.

 The developer options include feature flags, notification/push history, Element call customization, Rust SDK log levels, per-feature tracing toggles, Showkase to debug UI